magento/merchdocs/src/sales-channels/asc/listing-changes-log.md

 ---

-The Listing Changes Log displays the changes that have occurred in your Amazon Seller Account as a reflection of your Amazon Sales Channel settings.
+The Listing Changes Log shows the changes that have occurred in your Amazon Seller Account as a reflection of your Amazon Sales Channel settings.
 This log indicates the global changes that have been synced between Amazon and Amazon Sales Channel.
 This log includes listing changes for a product SKU such as the type of action (change), brief description of the change, and the date of the change.

 No actions are available for the log.
 It is a review-only feature.